SEgbu/Stealth-Game/README.md

 # Stealth-Game
-A stealth game for my computer science NEA.
+A stealth game for my computer science NEA using OpenGL, Box2D and C++.